ViacomInc/data-point/packages/data-point-service/README.md

 ### cache.staleWhileRevalidate

+`staleWhileRevalidate = delta-seconds`

+`staleWhileRevalidate` value is expected to be written as a string following the format supported by [ms](https://www.npmjs.com/package/ms).
+Alternately it may also be set to `true`, which tells the entity to use double the time of the value of its `ttl`.

-Use `cache.staleWhileRevalidate` flag in conjunction with a valid `cache.ttl` to use the Stale While Revalidate caching pattern.
-When this flag is set to `true` your entity will be resolved to a stale value until the ttl expires, revalidation happens in the background and is triggered only upon the key being requested and its ttl being expired.
+Use `cache.staleWhileRevalidate` in conjunction with a valid `cache.ttl` to use the Stale While Revalidate cache pattern.
+When present, caches MAY serve the response in which it appears after it becomes stale, up to the indicated `ttl`.
+The cache SHOULD attempt to revalidate it asynchronously while still serving stale responses.
+If delta-seconds passes without the cached entity being revalidated, it SHOULD NOT continue to be served stale.

 **Example:**